playfulprogramming/playfulprogramming/content/blog/building-original-projects/index.md

   title: "How to Build Original Projects",
   description: "People often say that you should build your own projects to grow as a developer, without explaining how.
 Let's learn how to actually plan and build your own custom projects.",
   published: '2023-10-31',
-  authors: ["reyes-dev"],
+  authors: ["jarrodreyes"],
   tags: ["opinion"],
   license: 'cc-by-4'
 }
 ---

 There's a lot of different ways to practice programming.
-You can solve coding exercises, follow tutorials and courses that walk you through the process of learning syntax and concepts, or read books on a particular programming language.
+You can solve coding exercises, go through courses, or read books.
 Maybe you've done some or all of these, but don't feel enthusiastic about your results.
 You're not growing or having much fun, yet you feel obligated to keep consuming material in order to obtain skills.

 I'm going to suggest another way to grow as a software developer that you might want to experiment with: building original projects.
 The broadest definition of an original project can be boiled down to:
 - It is a new creation of your mind; there is no guide or tutorial that can teach you directly how to build it
 - It solves a real world problem you or others have

 To clarify, an original project is not necessarily a completely new product that nobody has ever thought of, or invented before (although it can be!).
-I also don't mean that you are *not allowed* to reference guides, tutorials, documentation, other people's code or Google in the process of building an original project.
-The opposite is true, and I highly encourage using all resources at your disposal.
+I also don't mean that you are *not allowed* to reference external materials while building one for it to be *genuinely original*.

 Rather, the essence of the original project is autonomy and personal vision.
 You are laying all the groundwork: the ideas, plan, research, and features.
 Then, you will execute on your plan of action by translating the broad ideas into code.
 By the end, you will have in your hands new software for your use case.

 You will be trading in the prepackaged, tutorial-project approach for a slightly scarier, but ultimately more rewarding approach, driven mainly by your creativity and problem-solving skills.

 # Why should you build original projects?
-There can be a myriad of motivations for pursuing an original project.
-These can range from learning new technologies/concepts, to making that dream app you wish existed, wishing a plugin or tool existed for some piece of software you already use, or even just fun and entertainment.
-Whatever your reasons, building an original project is sure to be a powerful learning experience that challenges you in new ways.
-This act of creation will draw out all your latent abilities, giving you a fresh view into your strengths and weaknesses as an engineer.
+Motivations for building an original project can range from learning purposes, to making that dream app you wish existed, to writing plugins/tools for software you already use, or even just pure entertainment.
+You likely have your own motivations, and hopefully I can convince you to take the plunge.

+Building an original project is an exciting act of creation that will draw out all of your latent abilities, giving you a fresh view into your strengths and weaknesses as an engineer.
 You will level up, build something useful and have fun along the way.

 If that's too abstract, consider these more practical reasons:
-- It brings you immediately to the end-goal of programming, your dream projects, instead of waiting until you are "skilled enough" to tackle them
+- It brings you immediately to the end-goal of programming, your dream projects, instead of waiting until you are "skilled enough" to tackle them.
-- Your problem-solving skills will get a major upgrade, since you have no easy way forward but to come up with novel solutions
+- Your problem-solving skills will get a major upgrade, since you have no easy way forward but to come up with novel solutions.
-- The end product brings immediate, tangible value to yours or others lives
+- The end product brings immediate, tangible value to yours or others lives.
-- It is highly motivating to work on something you actually care about
+- It is highly motivating to work on something you actually care about.
-- They stand out as portfolio pieces
+- They stand out as portfolio pieces.

+> In my case, I built my [dream app](https://github.com/reyes-dev/dreampack) (pun intended) from scratch following the process outlined in this article.
+Most of what is written here is insight garnered from the direct experience of building that project!

 # What if you don't feel "ready" yet?

 You might feel that you're not ready to build your own projects yet, that you're still missing the right knowledge or experience to begin.
 That's a common feeling, but you might be more ready than you believe.

-While it's true that you're going to need to draw information from various sources to make progress and eventually succeed in completing the project, you actually don't need to know *everything* before you start.
-Regardless of how many tutorials you watch beforehand, you are going to end up looking up language syntax, error messages, and much more.
+For example, you don't need to know *everything* about programming to start.
+Regardless of how much you learn prior to building your project, you're still going to have to look up stuff like language syntax, error messages and weird behaviors.

 Paradoxically, building your first few original projects is what will make you truly "ready", since you will become comfortable facing strange problems with unknown solutions; that in itself is readiness.
 You will get into the habit of looking stuff up as you go, and gain immediate, hands-on experience with real world scenarios in the process.

 All this being said, if you feel overwhelmed or anxious, that's okay.
 The rest of this article will walk you through an approach that will hopefully alleviate some of these feelings of confusion.

 # Start with the problem you want to solve
-Chances are, there is some area of your life that software can improve; something unique to your interests or circumstances that is meaningful to you.
-Reflect also on problems other people have that could be solved with software.
-If nothing comes to mind immediately, that's also okay.
-Try getting into the habit of asking yourself in every situation if something could be built to address it, and consider keeping an idea journal of potential projects you might want to build.
-The keys to generating project ideas are to be attentive to the world around you, look at what other people are already building and keep all your ideas recorded somewhere so you don't forget anything!
+Chances are, there is some area of your life that software can improve; something unique to your interests that is meaningful to you.
+Reflect on problems other people have that could be solved with software.
+Try getting into the habit of asking yourself in every situation if something could be built to address it.

+Some keys to generating project ideas:

+- Be attentive to the world around you.
+- Look at what other people are already building.
+- Consider keeping a journal of project ideas.

 Once you have something that excites you, hold on to that idea.